jjt/jjt.github.io/_posts/2013-11-14-easy-angular-development-yeoman-generator-angular.md

 The other angular:_______ generators are much the same in their functionality - they exist to save time by handling all the monotonous scaffolding tasks.

+## Build for production

+Once our app has gotten to the point where we want to release it, we'll want to use the `grunt build` task.
+This is pretty easy:

+    $ grunt build
+    # ... lots of output

+I

 ## Smash the hash: Angular's html5mode and htmlPushState